 The video annotation tool can be used to explore videos and their annotations.
 Project editors, experts or admins can create new video annotations as well as modify or delete existing ones.
-Each video belongs to a project.
-You can access a video by clicking on its name in the project page.
+Each video belongs to a volume.
+You can access a video by clicking on its thumbnail in the video volume overview.

 The main element of the video annotation tool is the video which you can navigate similar to an interactive map (like Google Maps).
 You can grab and move the video with the mouse or zoom in and out using the mouse wheel.
 On the top right of the video there is the minimap.
 It always shows the entire video and highlights your current viewport depending on the zoom level and position.

 At the bottom of the video annotation tool there is the video timeline.
 It indicates the current time of the video with a red line and will show the video annotations if there are any.

 On the right there is the sidebar with the label trees and settings tabs.
 Open a tab by clicking on the icon.

 Finally, on the bottom of the video there is the tool bar.
 Starting from the left there are the video navigation and playback buttons, the annotation tools to create new video annotations and the manipulation tools to edit existing video annotations.